-There are three independent programmable set point control relays.
-Two of these relays are Form-C and one relay is Form-A with contacts rated 10/6 amps resistive load at 125/250 VAC.
-One Form-A relay with contacts rated 10/6 amps resistive load at 125/250 VAC is used for the jet clean function.
+There is one independent programmable set point control relay for each channel.
+These relays are Form-C with contacts rated 10/6 amps resistive load at 125/250 VAC.
+Two Form-A relays with contacts rated 10/6 amps resistive load at 125/250 VAC are used for the jet clean function.
 The connections for the relay outputs are available from TB6.
-See drawing IIG01R111 for connection details.
+See drawing IIG04R111 for connection details.